agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 - The impact of being a typical engineer for the next 40 years in NL is estimated to be ~200 lives based on:

+	- beginners salary of 53k$
 	- Salary raise of 4% per year for the next 40 years
 	- 10% increase every 5 years
 	- 20% donation
-	- increase of 2%/year on the cost of lives
+	- increase of 2% per year on the cost of lives
-	- beginners salary of 53k$

 - The impact of moving into sales can probably significantly switch things up, conservatively I guesstimate it at atleast 2 times the